-Below are the biographies of the current officers for the 2015-2016 Academic Year.
+Below are the biographies of the current officers for the 2019-2020 Academic Year.
 Please reach out to them if you have any questions about COBEC or the College of Business.
 Additionally, please find the College of Business RSO Marketing-Signage Form Below.
-If you wish to send a soft copy instead of dropping a copy off at the SFHB Dean’s Office 402, please email Amanda Shumaker at email@example.com, subject “SFHB RSO Marketing Request Form (organization name)”.
+If you wish to send a soft copy instead of dropping a copy off at the SFHB Dean’s Office 401, please email the Dean's Office at COBINFO@ilstu.edu, subject “SFHB RSO Marketing Request Form (organization name)”.

 Contact - email@example.com